dawidd6/action-docker-publish-changed/README.md

 ## Usage

-> If `username` or `password` inputs are not provided, images will not be pushed to registry
+> If `username` or `password` inputs are not provided, images will not be pushed to DockerHub.

 ```yaml
 - name: Checkout code